-If you are using Windows 10 then you might come across a small problem while accessing some of the apps using Command Prompt.
-This happens because, on Windows 10, apps can declare alias names on their own.
+If you are using Windows 11 or Windows 10, you might come across a small problem while accessing some of the apps using Command Prompt.
+It happens because, on Windows, apps can declare alias names on their own.
 Sometimes two different apps end up using the same alias names.
-When the execution takes place with the same name, there is the highest possibility of another app opening up in front of you.
-In this guide, we share how to set App Execution Aliases on Windows 10.
+When the execution takes place with the same name, there is a possibility of another app opening up in front of you.
+This guide shares how to set App Execution Aliases on Windows 11/10.

-- Press Windows key + I. Settings window will open up.
+- Press Windows key + I, and the Settings window will open up.

 - Click on Apps > Apps & Features > Manage app execution aliases.

 - Turn on or off the switch on the front of the app’s name to enable or disable the alias mentioned.